 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Google loses in court again
+Google loses again in court.

 ZNewsZNews18/04/2025

-Google lost again.
+Google lost the case again.
 Photo: Bloomberg .

 Google thua kien anh 1

-Jonathan Kanter called the ruling a victory for Internet freedom.
+Jonathan Kanter called the ruling a victory for internet freedom.
 Photo: Bloomberg.

 Source: https://znews.vn/google-lai-thua-tai-toa-post1546773.html